Crysknife007/digidodow/README.md

 Parts list:
 * Digispark ( Clone )
 * Red LED
 * Appropriate Resistor for LED Chosen
+* Heatshrink for entombing the assembly

 There's no on/off switch because at the end of the cycle the ATTiny85 is put to sleep and only draws a few micro-amps.